Woodland Carbon Code governance

 Disputes Panel

-If the appointed Advisory Board members have a conflict of interest concerning any case, then the Executive Board will appoint an alternative Advisory Board member.
+If the appointed advisory board members have a conflict of interest concerning any case, then the executive board will appoint an alternative advisory board member.
 Voting is by majority.
 In the case of a split decision, the chair has the casting vote.

-The process followed is set out below.
+The disputes process is set out below.

-1. The Disputes Panel will invite the ‘claimant’ to make their case
+1. The disputes panel will invite the claimant to make their case.

-2. The Secretariat and/or the validator/ verifier will also provide information on the case
+2. The secretariat and/or the validator/ verifier will also provide information on the case.

-3. The panel will consider all information and then share a draft response with the claimant for comment.
+3. The panel will consider all information then share a draft response with the claimant for comment.

 4. The claimant will have a fixed time to comment.